What you need to know

 - Grades 7–10 should arrive 1 hour before their exam time

-- Select the exam that was recommended for your student in their report card in January
+Select the Cecchetti exam that was recommended in your student's recommendation letter

 The examiners that come to us uphold the most precise standards of international principles, and it is a wonderful accomplishment for a child to receive his or her “Certificate” from Cecchetti USA.

 The young students that are most successful in the exams are dancing at least two classes per week, or have taken the grade for more than a year.
 The more time spent on study, the better the result!
 The children taking Grade 4 or above should be dancing four classes per week to achieve the strength, stamina and finesse for excellent results.
 The amount of time spent in class has a direct correlation with the standard of the work he or she can produce.

 The solo dances that are to be performed in the grade exams only are taught in private lessons.
 Regular classes do not provide enough time to give the individualized attention required to teach a solo.
 Private lessons also give the opportunity for correction on technical problems.
 Privates are typically one half-hour for $45, and can be scheduled at the front desk.